romanstrazanec/algorithms/data_structures/README.md

 - removeFront -> get and remove item from the front
 - removeRear -> get and remove item from the back
 - size -> get size

+## Unordered List

+Methods:

+- isEmpty -> True if empty
+- add -> add item to the end
+- size -> get size
+- search -> check if item in list
+- remove -> remove item from the list